 *Note: The survey panels for smartphones and PCs are different.
-Furthermore, the aggregated results represent only the actual situation during the fourth week of July 2016.
+Furthermore, the aggregated results represent the actual situation during the fourth week of July 2016.

 First, let's summarize online video services in Japan.